swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 ### Actor-instance isolated conformances

 Actor-instance isolated conformances are considerably more difficult than global-actor isolated conformances, because the conformance needs to be associated with a specific instance of that actor.
 Even enforcing rule (1) is nonobvious.
-The following code illustrates some of the issues:
+As with `isolated` parameters, we could spell actor-instance isolation to a protocol `P` with `isolated P`.
+The semantics would need to be similar to what follows:

 ```swift
 actor A: isolated P {